-The dilemma of the exercise bike vs., a real bike has been debated for years.
+The dilemma of the exercise bike vs. a real bike has been debated for years.
 Both bikes have distinct advantages and disadvantages.
 Riding in a controlled environment in all weather conditions or continuously changing the scenery of outdoor riding, riding any bike is one of the best means of getting a complete physical workout in a short period.

 Over 160 million men, women, and children living in the United States alone suffer from overweight conditions.
 Serious health issues are a direct result of no daily exercise regimen.
-With greater emphasis placed on health concerns, riding any bike today offers health benefits that have been proven to be beneficial and life-saving.
+With greater emphasis placed on health concerns, riding a bike today offers health benefits that have been proven to be beneficial and life-saving.

 Both the stationary and the traditional method of riding a bike is often based on personal preference.
 Where a stationary bike may be convenient for those with limited time, the more conventional means of bike riding continues to gain in popularity worldwide.

 There are many health benefits derived from riding a stationary or traditional bike.
 Proven to be a stress reliever, riding any bike brings life back into perspective during trying and difficult times.
 Increased cardio workout remain a primary focal point in riding a bike.
 Building and toning muscle while burning calories, riding a bike for less than thirty minutes a day has shown dramatic improvement in a relatively short combined period with increased: